-The main difference from Standard Flatbed Trailer in this particular stretch trailer, is that it is can be up to 80 feet in length, making it possible to almost double the length of the Standard Flatbed.
+The main difference from Standard Flatbed Trailer is that it is can be up to 80 feet in length.
+This makes it possible to almost double the length of the standard flatbed load

 EXTENDABLE FLATBED TRAILER WIDTH

-Same as the Standard Flatbed Trailer, this is always going to be 102 inches, but the load width is legally required to be 8 feet 6 inches.
+This is the same as the Standard Flatbed Trailer – 102 inches.
+The load width limit is legally 8 feet 6 inches.
 Anything over that, and you’ll need a permit.

-Usually, your freight is allowed to overhang on the edges of the trailer, but each state has different requirements as to which permits are needed for this, so be sure to check with our specialists when filling out your Flatbed Quote, or check your state’s documentation.
+Usually, your freight can overhang the edges of the trailer, but each state has different requirements.
+Be sure to check with our specialists when filling out your Flatbed Quote, or check your state’s documentation.

-A good thing to note, as mentioned in the information for most of these trailers, is most over-wide shipments are almost always required to travel only during daylight hours on the road.
+A good thing to note, as mentioned in the information for most of these trailers, is most over-wide shipments are almost always required to travel on only during daylight hours.